FULL FRONTAL NOTARY: Thoughts from OSN President Roger Rill

 Upcoming Notary Seminars!

-While many notaries have understandably put their businesses on hold, people still have important and time-sensitive documents they need every day.
-With banks, BMV, and other notary resources being often unavailable, there has been a markedly increased demand for mobile notary services.
+While many notaries have understandably cut back on their businesses during covid, people still have important and time-sensitive documents they need every day.
+With banks, BMV, and other notary resources often having reduced staff, there has been a markedly increased demand for mobile notary services.

 The virus situation has also prompted a mad, lemming-like rush among Ohio notaries to be certified by the Secretary of State to handle Remote Online Notarization; these are done over a video device, with the signer at a different physical location than the notary.
 The application process through the SOS includes a $250 fee for the training and testing, and there are ongoing costs for platforms, electronic journal, each notarization, etc. The single Authorized Provider specifically for RON training can be found on the SOS website.

-Before taking the plunge, research thoroughly what the true expenses of RON are to you, and determine whether it is a cost-effective venture for your notary business.
+Before taking the RON plunge, research thoroughly what the true expenses of operating as a RON are to you, and determine whether it is a cost-effective venture for your notary business.

 Note that traditional face-to-face notarization will always be around, and in demand for your community.